-I was excited about arriving at Kilimanjaro Airport because that meant I had finally made it to Alkebulan, and I was in Tanzania.
+I was excited about arriving at Kilimanjaro Airport because that meant I had finally made it to what many refer to as Alkebulan, and I was in Tanzania, specifically.
 There was only one more short segment left.
-Passengers headed to Dar es Salaam weren’t allowed to disembark at Kilimanjaro airport.
+Any passengers headed to Dar es Salaam were not allowed to disembark at Kilimanjaro airport.

 As the announcement came that we were 20 minutes from landing in Dar es Salaam, I was all giddy.
 It was about 10:30 PM.
 After disembarking, we were asked to form a line.
 We passed through one by one.
 I handed over the health declaration forms we were asked to fill out on the plane and had my temperature taken.
 No fever.
-I was given a squirt of hand sanitizer and sent to the next line for obtaining a visa.
-I was asked a few questions, given the stamp, and sent to another line to pay for the visa.
-I exchanged some money, at the same kiosk, after paying for the visa.
+After accepting the small squirt of hand sanitizer, I went to the visa queue.
+I answered a few questions, received the visa stamp, and headed to another line to pay for the visa.
+I exchanged some money.
 After that, I was sent over to an immigration agent who checked my receipt and made sure my passport and visa were good to go.
 I was released.

 I found my bags at the baggage claim, went through the security check, and was finally free to begin my adventure in Tanzania.
 There was a small group of people waiting to greet their arriving friends and family.
 My friend Raphael and my driver were waiting for me.
 We greeted one another and headed off to my hostel so I could get some rest before heading to my nonexistent hotel the next morning (a subject for another post).

 Masks and Eating